How does the ear work?

 The ear drum is where the middle ear starts.
 Behind the ear drum is the middle ear space, which is normally filled with air.
-The opening of the eustachian tube is in the middle ear space.
+The opening of the eustachian (you STAY shun) tube is in the middle ear space.
 This tube connects the middle ear space with the upper part of the throat.
-The tube opens and closes many times during the day; for example, it opens when we swallow or yawn.
-Sometimes you can hear it open, or "pop".
+The tube opens and closes many times during the day.
+For example, it opens when we swallow or yawn.
+Sometimes you can hear it open, or "pop."
 When it opens, it lets fresh air into the middle ear from the air around us.
-It helps to make the pressure in the middle ear equal to the pressure of the air outside the ear.
+This tube helps make the pressure in the middle ear equal to the pressure of the air outside the ear.
 This is why our ears pop when we change altitude, like when we travel over a mountain or take off and land in an airplane.

 What is middle ear dysfunction?

-A dysfunction is anything that keeps the middle ear from working correctly.
+A dysfunction (dis FUNK shun) is anything that keeps the middle ear from working correctly.
 If the eustachian tube does not open enough, the pressure in the middle ear changes.
 This is called eustachian tube dysfunction.
 It is the most common kind of ear dysfunction in children.
 If the eustachian tube stays closed for a long time, no air can get to the middle ear.
 This is middle ear dysfunction.
 When this happens, fluid sometimes fills the middle ear space.
 The fluid can become infected if it remains in the middle ear.
-When this happens, your child may pull at her ears, complain of ear pain, hold her head at a tilt, become irritable, and possibly run a fever.
-If your child has any of these symptoms, tell her doctor or nurse.
+When this happens, your child may pull at the ears, complain of ear pain, hold the head at a tilt, become irritable, and possibly run a fever.
+If your child has any of these symptoms, tell the doctor or nurse.

 Can a middle ear dysfunction cause hearing loss?

-Can a middle ear dysfunction affect speech and language development or school performance?
+Can a middle ear dysfunction affect speech, language, or school learning?

 Yes.
 Children learn speech and language by listening to the people around them.
-If a child has conductive hearing loss for an extended time, speech and language development may be delayed.
+If a child has conductive hearing loss for an extended time, speech and language skills may be delayed.
 It can also cause listening problems in daycare or school, as well as at home.
 Sometimes hearing problems make it harder for the child to pay attention.
 Hearing test results should be shared with your child's daycare workers or teachers, so they will understand your child's behavior.
-Some children have chronic eustachian tube or middle ear dysfunction, but since they never have an active infection, they do not have any of the symptoms listed earlier.
-If you have concerns about your child’s hearing, speech, language, or school performance, tell her doctor or nurse.
-One of these staff members can arrange for a hearing evaluation.
+Some children have chronic eustachian tube or middle ear dysfunction.
+Since they never have an active infection, they do not have any of the symptoms listed earlier.
+If you have concerns about your child’s hearing, speech, language, or school learning, tell the doctor or nurse.
+One of these staff members can arrange for a hearing test and exam.

 What can I do if my child has as middle ear dysfunction or hearing loss?

 - Get medical attention for the problem as soon as possible.
-Be sure to follow the directions on any medicines the doctor gives you and finish the medicine.
+Be sure to follow the directions on any medicines the doctor gives your child and finish the medicine.